maxx1128/Webdev-Study-Notes/LearningProgress/SmallWins.md

+## 07-17-2018

+* Turns out when I updated my site's version of Gatsby, all the CSS wasn't being included.
+I tried to revert it, but the issue remained.
+I was getting frustrated to the point where I'd get nowhere, and knew I had to walk away from the problem - eventually I'd find the answer.
+I put my computer at my desk and walked a dozen steps before it hit me.
+I needed to clear the cache in the build process!
+I did so, my site got the previous version of Gatsby, and it looked as it should again.
+Good sign I can recognize when I've reached my "point of no productivity."

 ## 07-16-2018

 * Posted an article about the Shell introduction I wish I had, and it already got some good reception. ![](./smallWinImages/shell_post_comment.png)